carmstrong070/Pictogram/readme.md

   - I want to resume the timer after it has been paused
 - I want a modal that gives me instructions about how to play the game when I click a button
 - I want to see the title of the puzzle once I have completed it
+- I want a button that will provide a hint when I am stuck on the puzzle
 <br>
 <br>
 <br>